bashojs/basho/README.md

 ````

 To turn off saving previous results (for performance reasons), use the --nostack
 option.
-Turning it off is hardly ever required, except when you're dealing with
+Turning it off is hardly ever required, except when you are dealing with
 huge text transforms.

 ### Error Handling